Baptistemontan/leptos_i18n/docs/book/src/appendix_i18n_ally.md

 - `i18n-ally.displayLanguage` (en): The locale that the overlay use.

-You can find other settings that could interest you in the [official doc](https://github.com/lokalise/i18n-ally/wiki/Configurations), with more informations about the settings mentionned above, with their default value.
+You can find other settings that could interest you in the [official doc](https://github.com/lokalise/i18n-ally/wiki/Configurations), with more information about the settings mentioned above, with their default value.

 ## Other features

-This extension offer some other interesting features that could interest you, I would suggest you to take a look at their [wiki](https://github.com/lokalise/i18n-ally/wiki) for mor informations.
+This extension offer some other interesting features that could interest you, I would suggest you to take a look at their [wiki](https://github.com/lokalise/i18n-ally/wiki) for more information.